MENU

 7. Do fertilizer bans protect water quality?

-A study funded by the Tampa Bay Estuary Program (TBEP) reported in 2015 that at least 7 years of monitoring would be necessary to observe any statistically significant effects of fertilizer bans on local water quality.
+A study funded by the Tampa Bay Estuary Program (TBEP 2015) reported that at least 7 years of monitoring would be necessary to observe any statistically significant effects of fertilizer bans on local water quality.
 Long-term monitoring efforts have not been initiated to compare water quality in residential areas with fertilizer bans versus those without the bans.

 8. What are the long-term effects of fertilizer bans in terms of economics, the environment, and landscape quality?

-Research needs: Research is needed to quantify the economic and environmental cost of fertilizer blackouts, as well as the impact of fertilizer blackouts on long-term turfgrass and landscape quality.
+Research is needed to quantify the economic and environmental cost of fertilizer blackouts, as well as the impact of fertilizer blackouts on long-term turfgrass and landscape quality.
 Further understanding on release characteristics is needed for current and developing enhanced-efficiency fertilizers.
-Research is also needed on the agronomic benefit and environmental impacts of soil amendments that may be used more frequently when fertilizer bans are put into place.
+Research is also needed on the agronomic benefit and environmental impacts of soil amendments, which may be used more frequently when fertilizer bans are put into place.

 9. How does reclaimed water contribute to nutrient needs of turfgrasses and other plants?

 Reclaimed water is former wastewater that has undergone at least secondary treatment and disinfection at a wastewater treatment plant, after which it may be piped back to communities for reuse in numerous activities, including landscape irrigation.
-Florida leads the nation in reclaimed water reuse, with approximately 760 million gallons/day of statewide reuse.
-The majority (66%) is used for landscape and agricultural irrigation (FDEP 2017).
+Florida leads the nation in reclaimed water reuse, with approximately 908 million gallons/day of statewide reuse.
+In 2021, reclaimed water was used to irrigate 533,286 residences, 512 golf courses, 1,160 parks, and 405 schools (FDEP 2022).
 Reclaimed water contains numerous constituents of concern that are not completely removed by wastewater treatment, such as salts, nutrients, and trace organic chemicals.
 With the continued and increasing use of reclaimed water in the state, there is a growing need to understand the contribution of nutrient loads from lands irrigated with reclaimed water.

 Reclaimed water contains both N and P in varying levels depending on the type of wastewater treatment process in a locality.
 While reclaimed water nutrients can help meet some of the nutritional needs of turfgrass, some of the nutrients in reclaimed water may be in forms not readily available to plants (e.g., complex nitrogen-bearing organic molecules), or they may be applied at times of the year when plants are not actively taking up soil nutrients.
 More information on the nutrient content of reclaimed water can be found at https://edis.ifas.ufl.edu/ss542.